vBlackOut/rust_actixweb_token/README.md

 first project Challenge for Rust Actix Web

 ## Authentificated Token
-This is small program for try developed to rust your mission is complet the route /checktoken
+This is small program for try developed in rust your mission is complet the route /checktoken
 * cath the token available in the request and define if is correct token or not and check if token are expired

 ## Help